 You may have done some research and already have a type of hamster in mind.
-But have you taken into account the many elements of choosing the right hamster breed for you?
+But have you taken into account the many elements in choosing the right hamster breed for you?
 For example: the amount of maintenance they require, their sociability if you want to have more than one pet hamster, their life expectancytheir general behavior.

 To help you choose the right hamster breed for you, we've put together the five most common domestic hamster breeds and listed their common characteristics.